jordymeow/meow-gallery/readme.txt

 === Gallery Block (Meow Gallery) ===
-Contributors: TigrouMeow, kywyz
+Contributors: TigrouMeow
 Tags: gallery, masonry, justified, photo, gutenberg, image, block, lightroom Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.3
-Stable tag: 4.3.1
+Stable tag: 4.3.2

 Polished and beautiful gallery built for simplicity, appareance and speed.
 It features a Gallery Block, but you can also use a shortcode or let it override the standard WordPress gallery.